California tests find illegal vapes tainted with additives

 The findings were released just days after the state announced another effort to slow the spread of the illegal pot market, where consumers shop when they want to avoid hefty taxes or can’t locate a legally licensed shop.

 Last Thursday, regulators proposed rules that would require legal shops to post a unique black-and-white code in storefront windows to help consumers identify licensed businesses.
-Shoppers would use smartphones to scan the familiar, boxy label known as a QR code - similar to a bar code - to determine if business es are selling legal, tested cannabis products.
+Shoppers would use smartphones to scan the familiar, boxy label known as a QR code - similar to a bar code - to determine if businesses are selling legal, tested cannabis products.

 The codes also would also be required when transporting or delivering cannabis.